isaacnmm/pestpolicy-hugo2XX/content/posts/kohler-extra-tall-highline-arc-toilet/index.md

 ---

-## Flushing Power and Water Efficiency: The Class Five� Canister Flush
+## Flushing Power and Water Efficiency: The Class Five Canister Flush

 Beneath its tall and elegant exterior, the Kohler Highline Arc Extra Tall toilet houses a powerful and efficient flushing system:

-* **Class Five� Flushing Technology:** This is Kohler's proprietary gravity-fed flushing system.
+* **Class Five Flushing Technology:** This is Kohler's proprietary gravity-fed flushing system.
 It's designed to deliver "virtually plug-free performance" and superior rinsing power for a clean bowl.
 Key to this system is the large 3-inch canister flush valve, which creates a rapid, strong siphon for waste removal.
 Unlike traditional flapper systems, the canister valve rotates 360 degrees, allowing water to flow from every direction into the bowl for a powerful, consistent flush.
-* **WaterSense� Certified (1.28 GPF):** Most Highline Arc Extra Tall models are WaterSense� certified by the EPA, meaning they use 1.28 gallons per flush (GPF) or less.
+* **WaterSense Certified (1.28 GPF):** Most Highline Arc Extra Tall models are WaterSense certified by the EPA, meaning they use 1.28 gallons per flush (GPF) or less.
 This significantly reduces water consumption compared to older, less efficient toilets (which could use 3.5 GPF or more), potentially saving thousands of gallons of water per year and lowering your utility bills.
-Despite the low GPF, the Class Five� technology ensures that performance is not compromised.
+Despite the low GPF, the Class Five technology ensures that performance is not compromised.

 ---

 ## Convenience and Installation

-Kohler often offers its Highline Arc toilets as part of their "Complete Solution�" package.
+Kohler often offers its Highline Arc toilets as part of their "Complete Solution" package.
 This means that the toilet comes in a single box with everything needed for installation, including:

 * **Bowl and Tank:** The main components.
 * **Slow-Close Toilet Seat:** A popular feature that prevents slamming and reduces wear and tear.